kism/RViProgramLauncher/SERIAL.md

 These characters are literal translations of Braille cells to the 6 least significant bits of a byte.

 Start at 00000000, End at 00111111.
-Below is a Braille cell and the bits it represents in this standard.
+The bits of the Braille cell are assigned to lowest 6 bits of the 8 data bits (00123456).
+Below is a labled Braille cell.

 ```
-00123456
  --- ---
 | 1 | 4 |
  --- ---